SirQuacksALot/py.discord.autochannel/README.md

 Discord Bot to automatically create voice channels on entering a specified voice channel written in python.

 > [!WARNING]
 > Currently work in progess.
-Please ignore missing parts and just feel take a look around 👀
+Please ignore missing parts and just feel free take a look around 👀

 ## Getting started 🛫